Sunday Omony

-Sunday Omony is an Ugandan-Canadian plus-size model and activist.
+Sunday Omony is a Ugandan-Canadian plus-size model,TV host and an author.

 Career

-Omony hosted Canada's Miss Exotika beauty pageant in 2013.
+Omony hosted Calgary's Miss South Sudan 2010 Pageant and Canada's Miss Exotika beauty pageant in 2013.
 She worked as a procurement analyst in the oil industry.

 Modeling

 Omony started modeling when she was sixteen.
 She was first spotted by a Mode Models agent in 2002 at a career fair.
 She modeled for African magazines FabAfriq and Tropics.
 She has modeled for Italian Vogue, Old Navy and the Heart and Stroke Foundation of Canada.

 She started losing weight when she first started modeling, pressured to be skinny by industry standards.
 Instead, she became a full-time plus-size model.
 She has been interviewed on the CBC's Daybreak Alberta about her plus-size modeling and activism.

 Humanitarian

 Omony started the non-profit organization Immigrant Youth Empowerment Society in 2004.
 The mission of the organization is to empower young people in their neighborhoods around education and family life.
 She also works with the FEED1 Project, Hearts 4 Peace, and the Heart and Stroke Foundation of Canada.
 Omony had her own TV show, the Sunday Omony Show, which aired on Shaw TV.